beeware/toga/docs/reference/api/resources/document.rst

-In the following example, the app will be able to manage documents of type ``ExampleDocument`` or ``OtherDocument``, with ``ExampleDocument`` being the default content type.The app is configured :ref:`to not have a single "main" window
+In the following example, the app will be able to manage documents of type ``ExampleDocument`` or ``OtherDocument``, with ``ExampleDocument`` being the default content type.
+The app is configured :ref:`to not have a single "main" window
 <assigning-main-window>`, so the life cycle of the app is not tied to a specific window.

 .. code-block:: python